BJP's Manoj Tiwari alleges 'scam' in classroom construction in Delhi schools, demands CBI probe | Politics

 - India

-Addressing a press conference, Tiwari alleged that the report was submitted by the Vigilance Directorate to Lokayukta last month.
-In 2018, the MP had filed a complaint at the Delhi Lokayukta against alleged irregularities in construction of classrooms in Delhi government schools.
+The ruling Aam Aadmi Party alleged in a statement that the BJP wants to hinder the ''excellent work'' being done by the Delhi government in the field of education.
+Addressing a press conference, Tiwari said that the report was submitted by the Vigilance Directorate to Lokayukta last month.
+In 2018, the MP filed a complaint at the Delhi Lokayukta against alleged irregularities in the construction of classrooms in Delhi government schools.

 ''Semi-permanent schools were constructed at a cost of Rs 32 lakh while permanent classrooms were constructed by the municipal corporations at a cost of Rs 9 lakh,'' Tiwari said in the press conference.